Master of Arts in Communication (MA) (or Non-Thesis)

 Admission to the MS degree program requires a bachelor’s degree from an accredited institution with a major in mathematics, mathematics with secondary certification, or related field in science.
 The student’s entire record will be considered including the completed application for admission, overall undergraduate GPA, upper level GPA, GPA in the discipline, a Statement of Purpose, and two sealed letters of reference attesting to qualifications of applicant.

-• Students must submit transcripts from all institutions attended and two sealed letters of reference (at least one of which from faculty outside the departmental graduate admission committee) together with GRE scores to the Office of Graduate Studies and Research (OGSR) for acceptance into the MS degree program.
+• Students must submit transcripts from all institutions attended and two sealed letters of reference (at least one of which from faculty outside the departmental graduate admission committee) to the Graduate School (OGSR) for acceptance into the MS degree program.

 • Students will not be fully admitted to the graduate program of the University until all of the above entrance requirements are met.
 If an applicant does not meet these minimum requirements, OGSR may approve admission of the applicant on a conditional basis using the graduate admission formula.